Karokles/TheVioletEightfold/USER_CREDENTIALS.md

 ## Example

-To log in as the first friend:
+To log in as selma:
-- Username: `friend1`
+- Username: `selma`
-- Secret: `friend1-test-secret`
+- Secret: `moonlight-whisper`

 ## Security Note